pablobfonseca/tabbed-browser/README.md

 TabbedBrowser
 ====================================

-Simple tabbed browser with node-webkit and AngulaJS.
+Simple tabbed browser with node-webkit and AngularJS.